 William McBeth was the Windsor sportswriter who decided that New York needed an NHL hockey team — he just didn’t have the money to pay for it.
 Stan Fischler tells the story in Those Were The Days (1976): how McBeth persuaded the bootlegger Bill Dwyer to bankroll the team and, in 1925, ended up with most of the players from the newly defunct Hamilton Tigers.
 McBeth, for his part, signed himself up as the Amerks’ publicity director.
-He’s the guy who crowned Billy Burch as hockey’s Babe Ruth.
-Joe Simpson he dubbed (according to Fischler) The Blue Streak From Saskatoon — even though he came from Selkirk, Manitoba.
+In aid of advertising the team and building excitement among fans better used to ballplayers, McBeth crowned Billy Burch as hockey’s Babe Ruth.
+(Burch wasn’t the last to find himself so named.)
+For Joe Simpson, McBeth (according to Fischler) decided on The Blue Streak From Saskatoon — even though Simpson hailed from Selkirk, Manitoba.
 Fischler continues:

 Which brings us to another nickname of Blue Streak Babe Ruth Bullet Joe’s: Corkscrew Joe.
 It’s not quite as evocative as Bullet, I don’t think, but close.
 Jim Coleman says that the Amerks’ first manager was the one who coined it just for Joe in New York.
 “When he was carrying the puck,” Coleman attested, “Joe skated rapidly on a twisting route and Tommy Gorman publicized Simpson’s unusual tactics as ‘corkscrew rushes.’”